|Support||Help Desk & Knowledge Base|

-They do daily backups, which is a good safety net feature when your own backups fail.
-SiteGround uses a custom dashboard meant to make access to all your files & tools simple & straightforward.
+They perform daily backups, which is a good safety feature when your own backups fail.
+SiteGround uses a custom dashboard to make access to all your files & tools simple & straightforward.

-For GrowBig / GoGeek websites, they do a free website transfer and have a free WordPress site builder.
-None of these features really stand out, but they do put them above many well-known hosting brands.
+GrowBig / GoGeek websites offer a free website transfer and a free WordPress site builder.
+None of these features stand out, but they place them above many well-known hosting brands.

-SiteGround does have many unique developer-oriented features though.
+SiteGround has many unique developer-oriented features, though.
 They integrate well with CloudFlare’s CDN.
-At their “GoGeek” plan, they do free PCI compliance and free Git & staging areas – both of which are seriously useful to have integrated.
+At the GoGeek level, they do free PCI compliance and free Git & staging areas, which are very useful.

-Now, the “price” of some of these features is that they have their own custom server backend.
+The tradeoff with some of these features is that they have their own custom server backend.
 They do not use the industry-standard and more familiar cPanel software.
-If you are coming from another host, things might be a bit confusing.
-But their setup mainly pays off for customers with higher traffic websites.
+Things might be a bit confusing if you are coming from another host.
+But their setup is a value-add for customers with higher-traffic websites.

-To reiterate, their WordPress staging feature on the GoGeek plan is seriously useful if you have a high-traffic site.
-Setting up staging servers where you can edit a non-live version of your site and the “push” it live can be a pain to setup – even if they are best practice.
-Doing “hot fixes” on a live site is simple, but not ideal.
+Overall, SiteGround’s WordPress staging feature on the GoGeek plan is helpful for high-traffic websites.
+Setting up staging servers where you can edit a non-live version of your site and the “push” it live can be a pain to set up – even if they are best practices.
+Doing “hot fixes” on a live site is simple but not ideal.

-Additionally, I like how they have a focus on the most popular content management systems like WordPress.
-They don’t upsell any fake “WordPress-specific” features, but instead, show how their built-in features drive better performance for WordPress and (to a lesser degree) Joomla.
+I like how SiteGround promotes the most popular content management systems like WordPress.
+They don’t upsell any fake “WordPress-specific” features – they show how their built-in features drive better performance for WordPress and (to a lesser degree) Joomla.

-SiteGround has a free SSL certificate that rolls out at a click of a button.
-This removes a big obstacle to going HTTPS / SSL with WordPress.
-They also have direct integrations with CDNs like CloudFlare CDN.
+They have a free SSL certificate that rolls out at a click of a button.
+This removes a big obstacle to SSL with WordPress.
+They also have direct integrations with CDNs like Cloudflare CDN.
 They’re rolling out investments in NGINX, HTTP/2, PHP 7, built-in CDN and Caching, and more.
 They have incredible uptime and bandwidth allocations.
 They also have lots of customization built around WordPress websites.

 Lastly, SiteGround offers a full spectrum of hosting solutions.
-If you have a rapidly growing site, you can grow your site with them from StartUp all the way to an Enterprise Dedicated Server.
+If you have a rapidly growing site, you can grow it with them from StartUp to an Enterprise Dedicated Server.

 Advanced Customer Support

 SiteGround does especially well with a few of these proxies.
-First, they are transparent and responsive across a range of channels – including phone and live chat.
+First, they are transparent and responsive across phone and live chat channels.

-Third, it’s apparent that they invest a lot in their employees, because their employees actually put on technical events to train developers.
+Also, it’s apparent that they invest in their employees because their employees put on technical events to train developers.

-However, I also can’t not mention the uptick in poor experience stories that I’ve received in the past six months.
-This pro has to have an asterisk while earning a mention in the cons / complaints section.
+However, I can’t avoid the uptick in poor experience stories I’ve received in the past six months, which I address in my SiteGround cons list below.

 Global Oriented Hosting

-The last major pro of SiteGround is their global orientation.
-They’re from Bulgaria, which is a small, but rapidly growing tech hub in Eastern Europe.
-Bulgaria does not have a huge internal market, so they have to be globally oriented to get a solid market.
+The last major pro of SiteGround is its global orientation.
+They’re from Bulgaria, a small but rapidly growing tech hub in Eastern Europe.
+Bulgaria has no vast internal market, so it must be globally oriented to get a solid market.

 They accept multiple currencies (AUD, USD, GBP, EUR) and offer multiple local toll-free lines + free country-specific domains.
 The hosting industry is typically very US-centric, so this change is welcomed.

-I like how they have a dedicated Spanish language site.
-Their distributed data center locations are also a big advantage for businesses building an international audience, especially for Europe and Asia.
+I like how they have a dedicated Spanish-language site.
+Their distributed data center locations are a big advantage for businesses building an international audience, especially in Europe and Asia.

 Cons of SiteGround

 Like any web host, SiteGround has disadvantages.
-Remember, that like the pros, these are all in the context of your goals & priorities.
-With that said, here are the cons that I found while using SiteGround.
+Here are the cons I noted while using SiteGround.